Parthi1212-dotcom/Task-Tracker/README.md

-# Task Tracker with Tailwind CSS (Fixed)
+# Task Tracker with Tailwind CSS
-This version correctly configures Tailwind CSS with PostCSS and React.
+"I built a simple but functional Task Tracker app using React.
+It allows users to add, manage, and organize their tasks effectively."